jbrunton/jbrunton.com-jekyll/_posts/2012-10-14-software-complexity.md

 ---
 layout: post
-title: Principles of Good Software Design
+title: Avoid Incidental Complexity
 tags:
     - Software Design
     - Software Complexity
     - Incidental Complexity
 ---

-It's a well understood precept that well written software should avoid unnecessary complexity - but formally defining the kinds of complexity we seek to avoid is difficult, so how should we set about recognizing code which is in need of simplification?
+It's a well understood precept that well written software should avoid unnecessary complexity - but formally defining the kinds of complexity we seek to avoid is difficult.
+How, then, should we set about identifying code which is overly complex; and how can we improve it?

-## (Trying) To Define Complexity
+## Defining Complexity

 There are plenty of definitions for complexity to choose from.
-A quick Google reveals quite a number:

-...formal definitions...

-But how useful are these definitions?
+Here's one which seems intuitive:

+> Complexity in software is perceived as the number of interacting elements within a software system, the internal structure of these elements, and the number and nature of interdependencies among them

+> <cite>R. Taylor, N. Medvidovic and E. Dashofy,  *Software Architecture: Foundations, Theory and Practice*, Hoboken, NJ: John Wiley & Sons, 2009.</cite>

+...

+There are also metrics available to help us measure the complexity of our programs.

+...

+But how useful are these definitions in practice?
+Is it really useful to put a figure on the complexity of your application?
+It's probably clear that your multi-platform web service (complete with mobile apps) has a high degree of complexity than the rake task which deploys it - but how does that help you structure it better?
+What's needed instead are some rules of thumb to help us identify code which we should simplify to achieve greater clarity or robustness.

 ## Incidental Complexity

-There's another way we can categorize complexity, however.
-Wikipedia also highlights the distinction between incidental (or accidental) and inherent (or essential) complexity:
+Here's another way we can categorize complexity - by making the distinction between incidental (or accidental) and inherent (or essential) complexity:

 > Accidental complexity: Relates to difficulties a programmer faces due to the chosen software engineering tools.
 A better fitting set of tools or a more high-level programming language may reduce it.

-Essential complexity: Is caused by the characteristics of the problem to be solved and cannot be reduced.
+> Essential complexity: Is caused by the characteristics of the problem to be solved and cannot be reduced.

+<cite>Wikipedia</cite>

 In my opinion, this isn't general enough.
-Plenty of code features incidental complexity - i.e. that which is not inherent to solving the problem at hand.
+Plenty of code features incidental complexity (i.e. that which is not inherent to solving the problem at hand) due to the way it's been written.
+Consider this example:

+{% highlight javascript %}
+function selectedItems(items) {
+    var results = [];
+    for (var k = 0; k < items.length; ++k) {
+        if (items[k].selected()) {
+            results.push(items);
+        }
+    }
+    return results;
+}
+{% endhighlight %}

+{% highlight javascript %}
+function filter(items, predicate) {
+    var results = [];
+    for (var k = 0; k < items.length; ++k) {
+        if (predicate(items[k])) {
+            results.push(items);
+        }
+    }
+    return results;
+}

+function selectedItems(items) {
+    return filter(items, function(item) {
+        return item.selected();
+    });
+}
+{% endhighlight %}

 In a blog post, Peter Rosser describes a related kind of complexity: